OfficeDev/office-js-docs-pr/docs/testing/unit-testing.md

     rangeMock.setMock("address", "G6:K9");
     ```

 - `OfficeMockObject.addMockFunction` adds a mock function to a `OfficeMockObject` object.
-If the function parameter isn't used, an empty function is created.
 The following is an example:

     ```javascript
     workbookMock.addMockFunction("getSelectedRange", function () {